 Unfortunately I recently started a project in which I’ll need to rely on remote package functionality.
 This bug has kind of stopped me in my tracks :(

-#9 Updated by Daniel Pittman about 2 years ago
+#9 Updated by Anonymous about 3 years ago

 - Status changed from Tests Insufficient to In Topic Branch Pending Review